 Causes of ADHD

-The exact causes of ADHD are unknown.
+The exact causes are unknown.
 Researchers believe that genetics play a key role.
 Environmental factors like exposure to chemicals during pregnancy and low birth rate may also contribute.

 Studies show that people who have ADHD often have lower levels of the neurotransmitter dopamine and this drives them to constantly look for new sources of stimulation.